yashpatle23/yashpatle23/README.md

 <h2 align="left">"Hello, I'm YASH PATLE, a INDEPENDENT PROGRAMMER .
-Nice to e-meet you!" 😊</h2>
+Nice to meet you!" 😊</h2>

 ###